thefirsthero/Chatterbox-TTS-Extended/README.md

 - Handles long input audio by automatically splitting into overlapping chunks and recombining with crossfades for smooth transitions.
 - Output matches the model’s sample rate for best fidelity.
 - Chunks and processing are fully automated; no user tuning required.

 ---

-### 📄 Generate Separate Audio Files Per Text File

-You can now **batch-process multiple text files** and choose whether you want one combined audio or a separate audio output for each file:
-- Upload any number of `.txt` files in the main TTS tab.
-- To synthesize each to its own audio, check **"Generate separate audio files per text file"**.
-- To merge all files, leave it unchecked.

-**Tip:** Output files are named for easy sorting and reproducibility.

----